 While getting started on homework right after school might work for some families, for many kids, it’s the surest way to foster frustration.
 Sometimes it’s important to offer brain breaks after class to release bottled energy and distract children from the stress of the day.
 To do this, plan in a half hour or hour after returning home to do something fun.
-Head to the park, take a walk, ride bikes, or offer kids some educational screen time.
+Head to the park, take a walk, ride bikes, or offer kids some educational screen time with PDF worksheets, for instance.
 Whatever it is your child loves to do to relax, pencil it in each day before hitting the books!

 Don’t let kids sacrifice sleep time for homework

 Especially troublesome for middle or high schoolers, many students feel stressed to the point of staying up excessively late to complete homework.
 Instead, teach early learners not to procrastinate from a young age, and draw a line when it comes to bedtime.
 No matter what has or hasn’t been completed, be sure to have kids in bed the same time each evening to promote the idea that getting enough sleep is key to success in academics and in life.

 Mindfulness isn’t just for adults!
 Children should also be taught to look after their own mental health needs, and this can mean teaching children to take care of themselves when the going gets tough.
 Give your kids the tools needed for adequate self-care.
 This can mean anything from practicing yoga, meditation, exercising, to just getting outside and enjoying the fresh air.
 Show your child how you practice self-care and make suggestions for your little one when he or she seems stressed out from school.